 16. Take advantage of shared kitchen facilities

 One of the biggest advantages of staying in any hostel is that they often have shared kitchen facilities.
 As you socialize with your fellow guests, you might make some new friends and cook together, which will save you money on the cost of eating out.
-If some of your fellow travellers are Icelandic holidaymakers, you’ll also gain a fascinating insight into local dishes.
+If some of your fellow travelers are Icelandic holidaymakers, you’ll also gain a fascinating insight into traditional Icelandic food and local dishes.

 17. Visit Iceland’s budget supermarkets